Side trips - Israel

 Boat the Sea of Galilee from Tiberius and discover the Golan Heights.

-Nazareth about 6 years agoAnswered by raquel via Travellr.com
+Nazareth over 6 years agoAnswered by raquel via Travellr.com